rforoperations2019/Homework2/README.md

 Due Date: 10/4

 Everyone loves maps, they like to zoom to where they live, where they’ve been, and it often places valuable context about their neighborhood, country and world.
 Students will create a series of leaflet maps with data from polygons, polylines, dataframe (csv/xlsx) or point and/or raster data.
 Map data can be spatial data from any resource.
-(World Maps are fine)
+(World Maps are fine).
+Please Knit and include your final output in an HTML file.

 Each Map will include:
 *	A Basemap